Have you always wondered what is the difference really between wide and extra wide width shoes?

 This is the number 1 reason why I always end up fitting children with really extra wide feet in New Balance shoes.
 Also, if they wear orthotics, this is the to go to shoe brand for them!

 Socks for Kids with Wide or Extra Wide Feet ⭐⭐⭐⭐⭐

 If your child has wide or extra wide feet, it is important to get them socks that stretch nicely and that are also seamless, that way they won’t put any extra pressure on their toes and be able to move them freely.

 These socks also work great for children with sensory issues who feel every bump and lump and have the hardest time keeping their socks on.

 Socks play a key role in keeping your kids’ feet healthy, since they act as a barrier between the feet and the shoes, and they prevent the formation and buildup of bacteria inside the shoes.

 If you are always fighting with your child when it’s time to put the socks on, you need to read this post where I describe the best seamless socks for kids:

-I have equipped you with some good information about the difference between wide and extra wide width shoes, and I also described the best shoe styles for a child who has wide and extra wide feet.
-Now you also recognize the importance of wearing the correct type of socks, and the key role they play in keeping your kids’ feet healthy.
+I hope you find useful all the information that relates to wide and extra wide width shoes.
+Now that you also recognize the importance of wearing the correct type of socks, and the key role they play in keeping your kids’ feet healthy.

 Does your child have really wide or extra wide feet?
 Have you found a particular brand or shoe style that has worked better for his or her feet?
 Please share your thoughts and experiences below so other parents can benefit from them!